phunc20/C-Kernighan-Ritchie/quotes.md

   - diff functions can use the same external variable(s) to communicate data btw them
   - Reverse Polish notation [selon Computerphile](https://www.youtube.com/watch?v=7ha78yWRDlE&t=1s)
   - L'ecriture `push(pop() - pop())` (stack; reverse Polish notation) is problematic, because the order in which the two calls of `pop` are evaluated is **not defined**.
+  - Array sizes must be specified with the definition, but are optional with an `extern` declaration, e.g. `extern double val[]`.
 05. pointers and arrays
   - A pointer is a variable that contains the address of another variable.
   - `void *`, a generic pointer